openkfw/Oscar/doc/tutorials/fetching-data-from-external-api.md

-# Draft: Run Oscar application with sample data fetched from external API
+# Draft: Fetch data from external API

-With the source code we provide predefined configuration file for fetching data from external API.
-For more info about this functionality check [URL loader service description](../services/url-loader.md).
+This tutorial shows how to fetch data from external API and store it in OSCAR.

 ## What kind of data and from where?